 Some children can be drowsy, confused, restless and sometimes distressed on waking.
 This is a normal part of recovery.
 For very young children taking a bottle into the Recovery Room may help calm them.

 This is a condition which occurs most commonly in children between the ages of two and ten years of age following a general anaesthetic.
 This condition differs from agitation usually caused by pain where the child is restless but coherent.

-Whilst short-lived, this time can be distressing to parents as your child will appear confused, unsettled and distressed.
+Whilst short-lived, this time can be distressing as the child may appear confused, unsettled and distressed.
 They may not respond to verbal cues, open their eyes or will be crying or screaming.
 They may also have uncontrolled movements and thrash or kick out.

-As anxious children can more susceptible to emergence delirium, parents can help to reduce its incidence by trying to ensure that their children remain as calm and relaxed as possible prior to transfer to the Perioperative Suite.
-It is also important that you, as parents, remain calm and relaxed as it will help to reassure your child before their surgery.
+As anxious children can more susceptible to emergence delirium, you can help to reduce its incidence by trying to ensure that the child remains as calm and relaxed as possible prior to transfer to the Perioperative Suite.
+It is also important that you remain calm and relaxed as it will help to reassure your child before their surgery.

 Food and Drink

 Following most procedures, your child should be able to eat and drink normally afterwards.
 If there are any restrictions, the nurse caring for your child will inform you of these.

 Anaesthetics and some types of surgery can cause children to feel nauseated or vomit.
 Nursing staff will administer medications to relieve these symptoms as needed.

 Discharge from hospital usually occurs between 1 to 4 hours after leaving the Recovery Room.
 The timing depends upon the type of surgery and how well your child recovers from the anaesthetic.
 You will be provided with discharge instructions specific to your child.

 Discharge usually occurs between 9 and 10am the morning after surgery.
 This is dependent upon your Surgeon’s orders and your child’s condition.
 Please discuss any issues regarding discharge with the nurse caring for your child.